dragonfly-science/dragonfly-website/content/people/tremblay-boyer-laura/content.md

 think differently about communication:

 > My role as a scientist is to not only do the best science I can, but also to reach diverse audiences.
-The best science will make no difference if it is communicated poorly
+Even the best science won't make a difference if it is not well communicated

 ### Selected publications